1963 Dominican coup d'état: Coup

-On September 25, after only seven months in power, Bosch was overthrown when he was placed under arrest.
-The bloodless coup was led by Elias Wessin y Wessin, General Antonio Imbert Barreras, and other military leaders who accused Bosch and his cabinet of being corrupt and pro-Communist" and replacing them with a three-man military junta.
+On September 25, after only seven months in power, Bosch was overthrown and placed under arrest.
+The bloodless coup was led by Elias Wessin y Wessin, General Antonio Imbert Barrera, and other military leaders who accused Bosch and his cabinet of being "corrupt and pro-Communist", replacing them with a three-man military junta.
 Bosch was initially deported to Guadeloupe by ship but flew to Puerto Rico on October 1, where he spent the remainder of his exile.

-The junta declared a nationwide state of siege, put a curfew in place, dissolved the legislature and ignored the new constitution, which Bosch signed to deal with border clashes along the Haitian border,"nonexistent" reverting to the 1962 constitution.
-The leaders of six right-leaning parties were called to assist in the formation of a provisional government which would lead to the creation of 3-man civilian junta headed by Emilio de Los Santos, Manuel Enrique Tavares Espaillat, and Ramon Tapia Espinal.
+The junta declared a nationwide state of siege, put a curfew in place, dissolved the legislature and deemed the new Constitution, which Bosch signed to deal with border clashes along the Haitian border, "non-existent", reverting to the 1962 constitution.
+The leaders of six right-leaning parties were called to assist in the formation of a provisional government which would lead to the creation of 3-man civilian junta headed by Emilio de Los Santos, Manuel Enrique Tavares Espaillat, and Ramón Tapia Espinal.

-Domestic Resistance to Coup
+Domestic resistance to the coup

 Both juntas faced resistance from the Dominican public in the form of protests, political and armed resistance.

-After the junta seized control both houses of the former legislature met in secret and held a unanimous vote to demand a return to constitutional rule.
-Independent Front for Constitutional Rehabilitation, an organization of lawyers, proposed Congress meet as a national assembly to appoint the Senate president as head of caretaker government and to hold elections in 6 months.100 congress members would later meet and make former Senate president Juan Casasnovas Garrido provisional head of state, however Garrido was arrested on November 1, 1963, and exiled to Puerto Rico.
+After the junta seized control, both houses of the former legislature met in secret and held a unanimous vote to demand a return to constitutional rule.
+Independent Front for Constitutional Rehabilitation, an organization of lawyers, proposed Congress meet as a national assembly to appoint the Senate president as head of caretaker government and to hold elections in 6 months.
+100 congress members would later meet and make former Senate president Juan Casasnovas Garrido provisional head of state, but Garrido was arrested on November 1, 1963, and exiled to Puerto Rico.

-The day after the junta was sworn in students who supported the socialist June 14 movement (Named after the invasion that happened on June 14, 1959) held a protest.
+The day after the junta was sworn in, students who supported the socialist June 14 movement (Named after the invasion that happened on June 14, 1959) held a protest.
 By September 27, 700 people had been arrested.
 On October 7, 2000 university students protested the junta in Santo Domingo.
 On October 15, a 50 car motorcade in Santo Domingo had to be dispersed by the military.
 20 people were injured and 800 arrested from a taxi/bus strike that happened on May 2, and anti-government protests on May 3.
 The strike would end on May 8, after it was declared illegal by the junta, who declared that strikers would face potential jail time.

 On November 30, rebels attacked military personnel.
 On December 20, 17 rebels were killed, including the leader of the June 14 movement, Manuel Tavares Justo.
 Armed resistance including remnants of the June 14 movement were accused of blowing up ammo depots by the military.
 One ammo dump explosion that occurred across the Azuma river from Santo Domingo on June 11, 1964, left 10 dead and 110 injured, leading to the arrest of 14 persons including 4 army personnel.